 CSPH5714

-CSPH 5714 - Health Behavior Change Theory and Lifestyle Medicine (2 Cr.)
+CSPH 5714 - Health Behavior Change Theory & Application (1 Cr.)
 Online may be available

 Course description

-The purpose of this course is to provide the student with the opportunity to explore the theoretical issues and current methodologies related to understanding and influencing health behavior change.
-In this course, students will examine health-related motivation and behavior change through the study of relevant psychological, sociological, behavioral economics, and educational theory and research.
-Emphasis is on critique and application of behavioral and behavior-change theories and constructs not only in one-on-one coaching but understanding the systems and environments that impact health behaviors, especially within lifestyle medicine.
+The purpose of this course is to provide the student with the opportunity to explore behavior change theories and their influence on coaching practice and lifestyle medicine.
+In this course, students will examine health-related learning, motivation, and behavior change theories through the study of relevant psychological, sociological, behavioral economics, and educational theory and research.
+Emphasis is on application of behavioral and behavior-change theories and constructs not only in one-on-one coaching but understanding the systems and environments that impact health behaviors, especially within lifestyle medicine.
 Health coaches need to understand that health behavior change is not a sole responsibility of the individual but a collective effort.
-While coaching, understanding the systems at play in regard to health behavior change is key for empathy, perspective, and rapport building especially under the domain of lifestyle medicine.
-This course is a required prerequisite for Health Coaching Fundamentals II (CSH 5702).
+While coaching, understanding the systems at play in regards to health behavior change is key for empathy, perspective, and rapport building especially under the domain of lifestyle medicine.

-There are no course prerequisites.
 This course is required for students who have been admitted to the Integrative Health and Wellbeing Coaching Master of Arts program.
-Doctorate of Nursing Practice students, non-degree students, or students from other degree programs, may only enroll with special permission of the course director.
+Doctorate of Nursing Practice students, non-degree students, or students from other degree programs may only enroll with special permission of the course director.

 Minimum credits